Temperature dependence of $p$-wave contacts in a harmonically trapped Fermi gas

-Next, we study the $T_F$ dependence of the anisotropy and $p$-wave contacts while keeping $T/T_F$ constant.
-Here, $T_F$ is varied from 1.5 to 6~$\mu$K with $T/T_F = 0.3(1)$, thereby changing the normalized splitting energy $\delta E/E_F$.
-Figure~\ref{figure2}(a) shows a 2D map of the population imbalance $\gamma$ versus $E_{\mathrm{d},|m|=1}/E_F$ and $T_F$.
-As $T_F$ increases beyond $T_F \gtrsim 4.5~\mu$K ($\delta E/E_F \lesssim 0.25$), the dissociation distribution becomes nearly isotropic, resulting in $\gamma \approx 0.5$ for all fields.
-This is a natural behavior in high $T_F$ regimes, where $E_F$ exceeds the splitting energy; thus both channels are resonantly excited simultaneously.
-Here, we precisely quantify the contribution from both channels for such a crossover regime of interaction symmetry.
-This will potentially enrich the $p$-wave superfluid phase diagram by tuning Fermi temperature.
+Next, we study how the variations in the Fermi temperature $T_F = E_F/k_B$ affect the anisotropy and the $p$-wave contacts while keeping $T/T_F = 0.3(1)$ constant.
+Varying $T_F$ from 1.5 to 6~$\mu$K changes the normalized splitting energy $\delta E/E_F$.
+As shown in Fig.~\ref{figure2}(a), the dipolar splitting visible at low $T_F$---as indicated by the color variation in the map---progressively disappears at higher $T_F$.
+In particular, for $T_F \gtrsim 4.5~\mu$K ($\delta E/E_F \lesssim 0.25$), we find that the dissociation distribution becomes nearly isotropic, yielding $2\gamma \approx 2/3$ for all magnetic fields.
+This is a natural behavior in high $T_F$ regimes, where $E_F$ largely exceeds the splitting energy; thus three channels are resonantly excited simultaneously.
+Here, we extract the relative contributions of the three channels in this crossover regime, which informs predictions of the $p$-wave superfluid phase diagram at higher $T_F$.

-The Fermi temperature variation also affects the $p$-wave contact.
-Figure~\ref{figure2}(b) shows $C_{v,m}$ versus $\sqrt{T_F}$ at two representative detunings, $E_{\mathrm{d}}/E_F = 0.7$ and $1.5$.
-Near resonance ($E_{\mathrm{d}}/E_F =0.7$), the contact increases linearly with $\sqrt{T_F}$, and hence with $k_F R_{\rm{e}}$.
-We attribute this to the enhanced role of the effective range near resonance, where the scattering volume diverges and the effective range scales the interaction strength.
-These observations demonstrate that the $p$-wave contacts scale with the dimensionless effective range, as predicted by theoretical models~\cite{virial, Inotani}.
-On the other hand, at $E_{\mathrm{d}}/E_F=1.5$, where the scattering volume dominantly sets the phase shift, the contact is insensitive to $T_F$.
-These results indicate that $p$-wave contacts depend on the effective range term near resonance, unlike the $s$-wave contacts, and that $k_F R_{\rm{e}}$ normalization is required for universal scaling.
+The Fermi temperature also affects the $p$-wave contacts.
+Figure~\ref{figure2}(b) shows $C_{v,m}$ as a function of $\sqrt{T_F}$ near and slightly away from resonance.
+Near resonance at $E_{\mathrm{d}}/E_F = 0.7$, the contact increases linearly with $\sqrt{T_F}$, and hence with $k_F R_{\mathrm{e}}$, reflecting the dominant contribution of the effective range in which the scattering volume nearly diverges.
+This $\sqrt{T_F}$ dependence indicates that, unlike the universal behavior of the $s$-wave contact at unitarity, normalization by $k_F R_{\mathrm{e}}$ is required for universal scaling near resonance, consistent with theoretical predictions~\cite{virial, Inotani}.
+In contrast, in the slightly detuned regime at $E_{\mathrm{d}}/E_F = 1.5$, the contact is insensitive to $T_F$, indicating a breakdown of the near-resonant scaling.
+Although high-temperature estimates predict a $(k_F R_{\mathrm{e}})^2$ dependence and hence linear $T_F$ scaling at large detuning~\cite{virial}, such behavior is absent at $E_{\mathrm{d}}/E_F = 1.5$, likely because this detuning is not far enough from resonance.
+In this work, the large-detuning scaling could not be identified due to the limited signal-to-noise ratio at large detuning.